kiddiRU/Verk1_H1/designDocument/sketch.md

 - When Organizer creates a tournament he has to choose between double elimination and normal
 ### C
 - Team captain can transfer his authority to a player in team
-- Teams can switch from clubs
+- Team captain can switch from clubs
 - Organizer can cancel a tournament
+- Team captain can add ascii art to his team

 ## NON-Functional
 ### A
+- System automatically shuffles and arrange teams in a tournament match, based on quantity of teams and the time frame
+- When team captain leaves a team he assigns a team member to be the new team captain
 - Tournaments automatically archive after they play out
 - When team captain leaves a team if he was alone then the team is archived
 - Each Player is in 1 team